pparvina/SQL_Weather_Trends/README.md

 city_list - This contains a list of cities and countries in the database.
 Look through them in order to find the city nearest to you. city_data - This contains the average temperatures for each city by year (ºC). global_data - This contains the average global temperatures by year (ºC).

+### The steps to do:

+We should download all the nesseccary files, such as cvs file with weather temperature data.